SURFnet/eduxchange-eu-tech-docs/association-states.md

 - denied (either learning activity is stopped or student is not allowed)
 - queued (student is put on a waiting list)

-## Explanation of rules governing the association remoteState
+## Explanation of rules governing the association remoteState (Host Institution)

 - pending (proces is waiting on the status of the students home institution)
 - associated (the student is enrolled in the learning activity)